Tohid-Shaikh/Ai-Assistant/README.md

 ## 📌 Project Overview

-The **Jarvis AI Assistant** listens to your voice, understands commands, and responds using speech.
+The "Jarvis AI Assistant" listens to your voice, understands commands, and responds using speech.
 It can control your computer, open applications, browse the web, record your screen, manage files, provide system information, and answer questions using AI.

-It runs entirely on your desktop and works best on **Windows OS**.
+It runs entirely on your desktop and works best on "Windows OS".

 ---